 - “Fair trade.”
 The Blackwell encyclopedia of sociology 2nd. ed.
 George Ritzer (ed.).
 Oxford UK: Blackwell, in-press.

 - “Consumer resistance movements.”
 The encyclopedia of consumption and consumer culture.
 Daniel Thomas Cook and J. Michael Ryan (eds.).
-Hoboken NJ: Wiley-Blackwell, in-press.
+Hoboken NJ: Wiley-Blackwell, 2015.